 2. Hunt Bulls on Their Own Terms

 November can be a great time to pursue bull elk.
 Removed from the pressures of the rut, bulls will drift off alone or in bachelor groups.
-Without a dozen set of eyes around, this is a perfect time for spot-and-stalk hunting tactics.
+Without a dozen set of eyes and noses around, this is a perfect time for spot-and-stalk hunting tactics.

-Even as cows migrate toward winter range, bulls will stay high on the mountain or in places where they feel safe.
+Even as cows migrate toward winter range, bulls will often stay high on the mountain or in places where they feel safe.
 Don’t assume that a late season hunt means hunting on winter range.
 Bull elk will stay in their high elevation haunts or on steep canyon walls as long as the snow allows.
 Find vantage points where you can glass timber edges, old burns, or the edges of aspen stands.
 Focus on steep slopes where bulls have both food and safe cover.

 It’s often a game of patience and persistence to glass up a late season bull.
 When you spot one, it’s time to plan the stalk.
 Late in the season, bulls aren’t likely to move far if they are not bumped.
 Just this year during Colorado's 4th rifle season, we watched a bachelor group of six mature bulls follow the same routine each morning.
 This late season behavior provides great opportunities to plan and execute a stalk.